otrv4/otrv4/otrv4.md

 from previous keys.
 New keys cannot be used to calculate the old keys.
 Its name comes from the mechanical ratchet.

-OTRv4 retains the Diffie-Hellman Ratchet [7] and Symmetric Key Ratchet [8] from the algorithm.
+OTRv4 retains the Diffie-Hellman Ratchet [7] with Elliptic Curve Diffie Hellman (ECDH), and the Symmetric Key Ratchet [12] from the algorithm.

 OTRv4 adds new 3072 Diffie-Hellman keys called the Mix Key Pair.
 In addition, another Diffie-Hellman Ratchet and Key Symmetric Ratchet is added for the Mix Key alone.
 These were added to protect transcripts of data messages in the case that elliptic curve cryptography is broken.
 During the DAKE, both parties agree upon the first set of 3072 Diffie-Hellman keys.
-Then every third Diffie-Hellman Ratchet in the Double Ratchet, a new 3072 key is agreed upon.
+Then every third Diffie-Hellman Ratchet in the Double Ratchet, a new 3072-bit key is agreed upon.
 Between each Diffie-Hellman Mix Key Ratchet, both sides will conduct a Symmetric Mix Key Ratchet.